Supreme Court: Biden can end Trump-era asylum policy

 Cornell University law professor Stephen Yale-Loehr, an immigration expert, said the Biden administration does not need to take any further action to end the policy, but that Texas and Missouri can pursue a challenge over whether the administration followed appropriate procedure in ending the program.

-Because of lower court decisions MPP resumed in December, but the administration has registered only 7,259 migrants in the program, about 6 of every 10 of them Nicaraguans.
-The administration has said it would apply the policy to nationalities that are less likely to be subject to pandemic-era asylum limits.
-Strained diplomatic relations with Nicaragua makes it extremely difficult for the U.S. to expel people back to their homeland under the pandemic rule, known as Title 42 authority.
+Since December, the administration has registered only 7,259 migrants in “Remain in Mexico.”
+U.S. authorities stopped migrants 1.2 million times on the Mexico border from December through May, illustrating the policy’s limited impact under Biden.

-U.S. authorities stopped migrants 1.2 million times on the Mexico border from December through May, illustrating the limited impact that “Remain in Mexico” has had under Biden.
+About 6 of every 10 people in the program are Nicaraguans.
+The administration has said it would apply the policy to nationalities that are less likely to be subject to the broader Title 42 policy.
+Strained diplomatic relations with Nicaragua makes it extremely difficult for the U.S. to expel people back to their homeland under Title 42.

-Democratic-led states and progressive groups were on the administration’s side in the case.
-Republican-run states and conservative groups sided with Texas and Missouri.
+Immigrant advocates acknowledged that a relatively small number of asylum seekers arriving on the southwest border are affected by the MPP program with which the court ruling dealt.
+Still, advocates and Democrats were among those cheering the decision as were those waiting in Mexico.

 The case is Biden v.
 Texas, 21-954.

-Associated Press writers Elliot Spagat in San Diego and Alan Fram contributed to this report.
+Spagat reported from San Diego.
+Associated Press writers Amy Taxin in Orange County, California, Jorge Lebrija in Tijuana, Mexico, and Alan Fram in Washington contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.